digitalchalk/dcwoo/README.md

 ### Downloading the DCWoo Plugin

 Download the latest dcwoo plugin zip file from GitHub.
-You can find the releases at https://github.com/digitalchalk/dcwoo/tree/master/releases
+You can download the latest version of the plugin from this link: https://github.com/digitalchalk/dcwoo/raw/master/releases/dcwoo-latest.zip

 ### Installing the Plugin